Order of the National Hero (Antigua and Barbuda): Appointments

 Appointments to the Order are made by the Chancellor on the advice of the Prime Minister of Antigua and Barbuda and the Honours Committee established under the 1998 Act.
-The Honours Committee consists of a person appointed by the Governor General of Antigua and Barbuda, two Members of the Senate of Antigua and Barbuda and four Members of the House of Representatives of Antigua and Barbuda.
-The Governor General appoints the Chairperson of the Honours Committee from amongst its members.
+The Honours Committee consists of a person appointed by the Governor-General of Antigua and Barbuda, two Members of the Senate of Antigua and Barbuda and four Members of the House of Representatives of Antigua and Barbuda.
+The Governor-General appoints the Chairperson of the Honours Committee from amongst its members.

 Posthumous appointments to the Order may be made, but a deceased recipient does not appear on the current list of members of the Order.

 New appointments are announced on the occasion of the Independence Day of Antigua and Barbuda (1 November).
 The Grand Master conducts investitures at Government House in St John's.

 Precedence and privileges

 Titles

-In Antigua and Barbuda, Knights Companion of the Order may use the title "Sir" in front of their forename, and their wives may use the title "Lady" in front of their husband's surname.
-Similarly, Dames Companion of the Order may use the title "Dame" in front of their forename.
-No specific privilege exists for their husbands.
+In Antigua and Barbuda, Knights Companion of the Order may use the title "Sir" in front of their forename, and their wives may use the courtesy title "Lady" in front of their husband's surname.
+Similarly, Dames Companion of the Order may use the title "Dame" in front of their forename (no privilege exists for their husbands).

 Permission to use these titles outside Antigua and Barbuda is the prerogative of each relevant jurisdiction.
 For instance, British citizens, including dual citizens, who are Knights and Dames of non-British orders of chivalry may not as a matter of official policy use their titles in the United Kingdom.